 Business Taxes and Privilege License Information

 Mecklenburg County collects taxes on behalf of the Town of Huntersville.
-For more information on business taxes, visit Mecklenburg County's Office of the Tax Collector by clicking HERE
+For more information on business taxes, visit Mecklenburg County's Office of the Tax Collector by clicking HERE.
+The Town of Huntersville and Mecklenburg County does not require a business / privilege license.

 For more information, contact the Hal Marshall Services Center between 9am and 5pm, Monday through Friday.
 The Hal Marshall Services Center is located at 700 N. Tryon Street on the First Floor.